-During 2019, management throughout DHP was actively engaged and participated in local activities in the Powered by Care programme.
-Workshops were held to address health and safety leadership and culture, and a new framework for effective HSSE management was developed.
-The framework defines expectations related to the following areas:
+During 2020, management throughout DHP was actively engaged and participated in local activities in the Powered by Care programme.
+Workshops were held to address health and safety leadership and culture.
+Our HSSE management framework defines expectations related to the following areas:

 - Leadership

 - Roles and competences

-- · Risk management
+- Risk management

 - Integration in processes

-- Contractor management
+- · Contractor management

-- · Continuous improvement
+- Continuous improvement